Lydia McLaughlin Marries Husband Doug For the Fourth Time in Thirteen Years

 A vow renewal is when a couple reaffirms their love by also reaffirming their marriage together.
 Often, a pseudo wedding is held so that guests can celebrate the couple’s love and trading of vows, just like in a marriage ceremony.

-Many couple renew their vows, and vows can be renewed at any point during a marriage.
-Most couples though, unlike the McLaughlin’s, do not get their vows renewed quite as often.
+Many couple renew their vows — vows can be renewed at any point during a marriage.
+Most couples though, quite unlike the McLaughlin’s, do not get their vows renewed nearly as often, if at all.

 “I know that Doug is my person, and we will be together until death do us part… but why should we only celebrate our love once in our lifetime!
 It is special to say those vows, to be intentional and look one another in the eye and say, ‘I choose you.
 Still.
-I am yours and you are mine,'” McLaughlin wrote in her blog.
+I am yours and you are mine,'” McLaughlin wrote on her blog, OC Lydia.

 The two met when Lydia was just 22 years old.
-And just three years later, the two were married.
+Only three years later, the two were married.
 Both also believed in abstinence until marriage, and so did not consummate their relationship until after the wedding.
 The two are Christians, and were very vocal about their beliefs on the show.
-Some episodes even featured the McLaughlin’s hosting a bible study group in their home and discussing Scripture and useful, contemporary applications of the reading.
+Some episodes even featured the McLaughlins hosting a bible study group in their home — discussing scripture and useful, contemporary applications of the readings.

 “Marriage is a journey and one worth celebrating.
 I believe in being intentional and making every year count.
 Every moment, or any excuse to mark an occasion, I am all about that.
 We had a wonderful day and I’m sure it is not our last vow renewal!”
-Lydia continued in her blog.
+Lydia continued to gush on her blog.

-The vow renewal ceremony took place in Aruba and was also the biggest vow renewal ceremony in all of the Caribbean, Lydia claimed.
+The vow renewal ceremony took place in Aruba, and was also the biggest vow renewal ceremony taking place across all of the Caribbean, Lydia claimed.